benhorngh/post-bot/README.md

-# Post bot
+# Post Bot
-Bot that post on Twitter (𝕏).
+Bot that posts on Twitter (𝕏).

-### Patents bot
+### Patents Bot
-Fetch new patents from the government official public data source and post it once a day.
+Fetch a new patent from the government official public data source and post it once a day.

 Stack:
 - Python 3.10